 - Stock Up with Local Brews: There are several stores that carry beers bottled and brewed here in Ann Arbor.
 Keep an eye out for Wolverine State Brewing Company, Arbor Brewing Company, Jolly Pumpkin and others.
 Most party stores in the area carry them, including Meijer, Whole Foods, and Busch's.
 Don't forget to stock up with plenty of water, too.
 And be aware of where you're allowed/not allowed to drink alcohol.

-- Gear Up: If you're looking to dress the part, you can get U-M gear at a number of stores in the downtown area, including the M-Den, Moe's Sports Shop, and Underground Printing.
+- Gear Up: If you're looking to dress the part, you can get U-M gear at a number of stores in the downtown area, including the M-Den and Underground Printing.
 Also, check ahead to see if the game is a designated Maize Out!

 - No Bags Allowed: When it's time to head to Michigan Stadium, leave any bags behind, including purses, coolers, camera cases, and binocular cases.
 These are not allowed in the Big House.
 Other restrictions include seat cushions with storage slots and umbrellas.
 For complete details, check out this information about Safety at Michigan Stadium.